 NO - your home TV, High Speed Internet and Voice services depend on electrical power.

-You have electrical power at home and no one in your neighborhood
+You have electrical power at home and no one in your neighborhood has cable.

 NO - we are already aware of and working to repair network outages.